cincuranet/blog/_posts/233646-purple-squiggle-in-visual-studio.md

 <!-- excerpt -->

 Back to the purple color.
-If you use _Edit and Continue_ while debugging and you make so called unauthorized - basically changing structure of code not only code itself - the purple squiggle appears.
+If you use _Edit and Continue_ while debugging and you make so called unauthorized edit - basically changing structure of the code, not only the code itself - the purple squiggle appears.
 Because you're in debugging your _Error List_ window is probably not visible, but Visual Studio tells you what happened.

 ![Error in Error List]({% include post_ilink, post: page, name: "error.png" %})